brianguenter/FastDifferentiation.jl/README.md

 The code currently uses BitVector for tracking reachability of function roots and variable nodes.
 This seemed like a good idea when I began and thought **FSD** would only be practical for modest size graphs (<10â´ nodes).
 Surprisingy, it scaled better than expected.
 For larger graphs the memory overhead of the BitVector representation becomes significant.
 It should be possible to automatically detect when to switch from BitVector to Set so significantly larger graphs can be differentiated.

 In its current form **FSD** can only differentiate symbolic expressions without branches.
-It is possible extend the algorithm to allow branching but this causes symbolic processing time to scale exponentially with the nesting depth of conditionals.
+The algorithm can be extended to allow branching but this causes symbolic processing time to scale exponentially with the nesting depth of conditionals.
 For small nesting depths this might be acceptable so a future version of FSD might support limited nested conditionals.

 However, a better approach might be to use FSD as a processing step in a tracing JIT compiler, applying **FSD** to the basic blocks detected and compiled by the JIT.
 These basic blocks do not have branches.
 Many programs could be differentiated competely automatically by this method.
 I'm not a compiler expert so it is unlikely I will do this by myself.
 But contact me if *you* are a compiler expert and want a cool project to work on.